caenrigen/Calefficient/docs/README.md

 Calefficient analyzes the events in your Google Calendars and generates statistics sheets and charts on how you spent your time for a given period, e.g. current week or last month.

-Schedule and log your activities in your Google Calendar, Calefficeint will handle the rest :)
+Schedule and log your activities in your Google Calendar, Calefficient will handle the rest :)

 <!-- ## What are the most important benefits for the user? -->
 ## Benefits
 * Life can be overwhelming, never forget to allocate time to the most important things in your life
 * Make better decisions.
-Every moment, consciously or unconsciosly, you choose how you spend your time.
-Data-driven descisions are scientifically proven to result in better outcomes for you
+Every moment, consciously or unconsciously, you choose how you spend your time.
+Data-driven decisions are scientifically proven to result in better outcomes for you
 * Filter your commitments, always know what you are giving up when taking on a new commitment
 * Know exactly how you spend your time, plan accordingly
 * Integration with Google Calendar